NautilusTrader

 Live fail-closed regression

-This ignored test uses real HyperSync replay for the Ethereum WETH/USDT Uniswap V3 pool and a deliberately invalid local HTTP RPC URL.
-It verifies that final RPC hydration failure returns an error instead of allowing a stale snapshot through the construction path.
+This ignored test uses real HyperSync replay plus an invalid local HTTP RPC URL.
+It verifies that final RPC hydration fails closed instead of emitting a stale snapshot.

 cargo test -p nautilus-blockchain --features hypersync \